 When I can I apply?

-The application is now open to Rainbow Leaders cycle 3.
-This training will be available in Spanish and English.
+The application is open now and until May 15th for the Rainbow Leaders cycle 4.
+The training is available in English.

 What is the cost of the training?